 Initial Startup

-Initial startup may take an additional 5-10 minutes before the Home Assistant UI reachable.
-It takes my TrueNAS about 10 min from the time I press install until I am able to login for the first time.
-This amount of time will vary depending on your setup and hardware.
-After the initial startup is complete, you will able to reach Home Assistant Core from the Plugins page by pressing MANAGE.
+Initial startup may take 5-10 minutes before the Home Assistant UI is reachable.
+It takes my TrueNAS about 10 minutes from the time I press install until I can log in for the first time.
+This time will vary depending on your setup and hardware.
+After the initial startup is complete, you can reach Home Assistant Core from the Plugins page by pressing MANAGE.

 Installing optional services